bregman-arie/computer-networking/interview_questions/newbie.md

 in modern technology as today networks are using dedicated hardware and media.
 ```

+* Describe the following network devices and the difference between them: router, switch and hub

+* What is NAT?

+* DNS is using TCP or UDP?

+* What is ARP?

+* What is DHCP?
+How it works?

-* What is a switch?
+* What is a socket?

+* What is MTU?